graphql/graphql-spec/spec/Section 6 -- Execution.md

 Note: {incrementalDataRecord} can be safely initiated without blocking higher-priority data once any of {deferredFragments} are released as pending.

-ExecuteDeferredGroupedFieldSet(groupedFieldSet, objectType, objectValue,
-variableValues, path, deferUsageSet, deferMap):
+ExecuteExecutionGroup(groupedFieldSet, objectType, objectValue, variableValues, path, deferUsageSet, deferMap):

 - Let {data} and {incrementalDataRecords} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, objectType, objectValue,